-Dean's List: In recognition of exceptional scholarship, the Office of the Dean compiles, at the end of each academic year, a list of those students whose work has been particularly worthy of commendation.
-Students will be eligible for the Dean's List if they:
+Dean's List: In recognition of exceptional scholarship, the Office of the Dean compiles, at the end of each semester, a list of those students whose work has been particularly worthy of commendation.
+Students will be eligible for the Dean's List if they meet the following criteria:

-- Have earned at least 14 credit hours per semester under the "credit" grade option; this excludes the grade options of "pass/fail" and "audit" and courses in University College, and;
+- They have earned at least 14 credit units per semester under the "credit" grade option.
+(This excludes the grade options of "pass/fail" and "audit" as well as courses in University College.)

-- Achieve a semester grade point average of 3.5 or higher.
+- They have achieved a semester grade-point average of 3.5 or higher.

 Special Awards, Medals and Prizes

-Alpha Rho Chi Medal.
-Alpha Rho Chi, a national social fraternity in architecture, awards a medal to the graduating sixth-year student who has shown an ability for leadership, has performed willing service for the Graduate School of Architecture & Urban Design, and has given promise of real professional merit.
+Bronze Alpha Rho Chi Medal.
+Alpha Rho Chi, a national social fraternity in architecture, awards a medal to a graduating sixth-year student who has shown an ability for leadership, performed willing service for the Graduate School of Architecture & Urban Design, and demonstrated promise of real professional merit.

 James Walter Fitzgibbon Prize.
 Mrs. James Fitzgibbon and friends of the family established a fund to honor Professor Fitzgibbon's memory and to recall his long and distinguished service on the faculty of Architecture.
 The annual income from this fund provides for the Fitzgibbon Prize, given to a 300- to 600-level student who has the winning solution to a one-day sketch problem.

 William Tao Prize.
 Established by William K.Y.
-Tao, P.E., alumnus, emeritus trustee and affiliate professor at Washington University, the William Tao Prize provides an annual cash award to students who have demonstrated excellence in the understanding and application of building systems in architecture, including illumination, electrical and mechanical engineering, and energy-efficient design.
+Tao (PE, alumnus, emeritus trustee and affiliate professor at Washington University), the William Tao Prize provides an award to a graduating graduate student who has demonstrated excellence in the understanding and application of building systems in architecture, including illumination, electrical and mechanical engineering, and energy-efficient design.

 Scholarships with Applications

 St. Louis Chapter American Institute of Architects Scholarship Fund.
-For students from the St. Louis metropolitan area who have completed the first two years of their architectural studies.
-Inquiries should be addressed to the St. Louis Chapter AIA, 911 Washington Ave., #225, St. Louis, Missouri 63101.
+This scholarship is awarded to students from the St. Louis metropolitan area who have completed the first two years of their architectural studies.
+Inquiries should be addressed to the St. Louis Chapter AIA, 911 Washington Ave., #225, St. Louis, MO 63101.
 Separate application is required.

 Scholars in Architecture